csrajath/Postgres_Refresher/readme.md

     * NO ACTION
     *  If none of the above two are mentioned then by default *NO ACTION* is executed which throws an error based on operation.
 #### 1st Normal Form (*1NF*)
-* A table/relation in in 1NF only if the columns are atomic in nature i.e. each field contains only one entry.
+* A table/relation is in 1NF only if the columns are atomic in nature i.e. each field contains only one entry.
 * Reasons why following 1NF is important:
     * To avoid Insertion errors
         * If a column is restricted for 50 characters only but does not follow atomicity adding multiple values in same field results in insertion error
-    * To avoid update erros
+    * To avoid update errors
         * If multiple values are allowed within a field then updating one of the values needs to be programatically handled outside database queries
     * To avoid deletion errors
         * Voids *Data Integrity* if multiple values are included in a field.
             * Data Integrity is all about maintaining consitenciy of data throughout its lifecycle.
-If there are multiple values in a field, lets say = (chemistry, biology, physics), then changing one of the values voids data integrity of all the other values.
+If there are multiple values in a field, lets say (chemistry, biology, physics), then changing one of the values voids data integrity of all the other values.
 #### 2nd Normal Form (*2NF*)
 * Should satisfy 1NF
 * It is important to maintain seperation of concerns, that is, if there are two definite entities then their needs to exist their own table for them.